What Is Diabetes Insipidus?

 Water Deprivation Test

-You will stop drinking water for two to three hours before the test.
-You will then give a urine sample, and your healthcare professional will measure changes in:
+You will stop drinking water for a specified period of time before the test.
+You will then give blood and urine samples, and your healthcare professional will measure changes in:

 - body weight